kkykkykky/StudioTransformOrientation/README.md

 # StudioTransformOrientation

 Toggle between World and Local transform orientations when manipulating location of objects in Studio.
-For AI and Honey Select 2.
+For AI, Honey Select 2, Koikatsu, and Koikatsu Sunshine.

 **Download:**
  - Get latest version from the Releases page.